John Bowles (author): Life

+John Bowles was born 2 October 1753 in London, England, to John Bowles and Mary Carington Bowles.
+His father, uncle, and grandfather were all successful shopkeeps who sold engraved prints and maps.
+He apparently lost part of his family's wealth to swindlers, with his father's 1779 will providing him only with a small set allowance to avoid "his submitting again to be gulled, preyed upon, and exhausted by those Monsters in imposture, cruelty, and wickedness who have already drained him of a handsome ffortune and regardless of the Misery and ruin they bring upon him are ready to assail him entising with diabolic artifice and to bubble him out of any bequest I might bestow."

 Bowles gained his bachelor of laws degree on 25 March 1779 from the University of Douai and the university licensed him on 11 May 1781.
-As a law student in London he frequented the Robin Hood Debating Society.
+As a law student in London, he frequented the Robin Hood Debating Society.
 He was a leading committee member and pamphleteer of John Reeves's Association for Preserving Liberty and Property against Republicans and Levellers.
-He has been described as one of William Pitt the younger's "subsidized hacks" of the 1790s, in a group that included also William Cobbett and John Ireland.
-He was a government placeman, and received secret service funds.
+He has been described as one of William Pitt the Younger's "subsidized hacks" of the 1790s, a group that included also William Cobbett and John Ireland.
+He was a government placeman and received secret service funds.
+He resided at Dulwich in Surrey, where he was a justice of the peace, quorum, and commissioner of bankrupts and the sale of Dutch prizes.

 As well as Reeves and the Association, Bowles was connected to High Church groups, including the emergent Hackney Phalanx.
 George Berkeley (1733–1795), George Horne, and William Jones of Nayland had common aims.

 The historian A. D. Harvey has claimed Bowles was "perhaps after Burke the most impressive of the secular conservatives".

+He died on 30 October 1819 in Bath, Somerset, and was buried at its Abbey Church.